 Urban exploration is the act of going places you’re not supposed to go.
 It acts as an umbrella phrase for other terms like infiltration, draining, buildering and other actions which take place in an urban setting.
 Often the act of urban exploration is illegal, as trespassing is usually necessary.
 However, the majority of urban explorers do not intend to vandalize property.
 One of the cardinal rules of urban exploration is “Take only photographs, leave only footprints”.

 Well, the following clip is a nice urbex example.
-I reckon a couple of you might have already seen this one through LaidbackRadio, Mom’s place or Vandalog (seems they beat me to it ), but its too good not to share it here also.
+I reckon a couple of you might have already seen this one through LaidbackRadio, Mom’s place or Vandalog (seems they beat me to it :D), but its too good not to share it here also.

 Andrew Wonder follows Steve Duncan, who as an urban historian & photographer tries to peel back the layers of a city to see what’s underneath.
 “From the tops of bridges to the depths of sewer tunnels, these explorations of the urban environment help me puzzle together the interconnected, multi-dimensional history and complexity of the great metropolises of the world.”